IntersectMBO/plutus/plutus-core/changelog.d/20230319_184206_unsafeFixIO_symbols.md

 ### Changed

-- Allow symbols in PLC names
+- Allow PLC names quoted in backticks.
+Quoted names may have symbolic characters.